image

 We know that children learn best through play which is why we plan meaningful learning opportunities based on children's own interests and fascinations.
 We ensure a careful balance of adult initiated activities with child initiated play and spend time observing children to understand their learning styles and to plan their next steps.

-Please speak to Mrs Burgoyne or Miss Lythgo if you have any questions about your child at school.
+Please speak to Mrs Burgoyne if you have any questions about your child at school.

 In Reception we love to read!!
 We have story time everyday and we love all kinds of different stories.